-3D Visualization for Discovery and Exploration
+3D Interactive Visualization for Discovery and Exploration

-NVIDIA IndeX™ is a commercial 3D volumetric visualization SDK that allows scientists and researchers to visualize and interact with massive data sets, make real-time modifications, and navigate to the most pertinent parts of the data, all in real-time, to gather better insights faster.
+NVIDIA IndeX® is a 3D volumetric visualization SDK that allows scientists and researchers to visualize and interact with massive data sets, make real-time modifications, and navigate to the most pertinent parts of the data, all in real-time, to gather better insights faster.
 IndeX leverages GPU clusters for scalable, real-time, visualization and computing of multi-valued volumetric data together with embedded geometry data.

 - Visualization — Accurate, high-quality data visualization, feature representation and annotation